-499. During the period in which the 2016 decision applied, the access price for data was in excess of Exempt from public disclosure:
+509. During the period in which the 2016 decision applied, the access price for data was in excess of Exempt from public disclosure

 .
-With a linear data price for national roaming, as well as tighter price regulation of MVNO access, Nkom expects the price for Exempt from public disclosure:
+With a linear data price for national roaming, as well as tighter price regulation of MVNO access.
+Nkom expects the price for Exempt from public disclosure:

-to be more favourable for consumption up to at least Exempt from public disclosure:
+.
+In overall terms, Nkom expects the linear price for national roaming to be more favourable for consumption up to at least Exempt from public disclosure: